llpeterson/scaling/global.md

 which had a number of limitations, perhaps the most severe of which was that it constrained the topology of the Internet rather significantly.
-EGP was designed when the Internet had a treelike topology, such as that illustrated in , and did not allow for the topology to become more general.
+EGP was designed when the Internet had a treelike topology, such as that illustrated in [Figure 1](#inet-tree), and did not allow for the topology to become more general.
 Note that in this simple treelike structure there is a single backbone, and autonomous systems are connected only as parents and children and not as peers.

-The replacement for EGP is the Border Gateway Protocol (BGP), which is in its fourth version at the time of this writing (BGP-4).
+The replacement for EGP is the Border Gateway Protocol (BGP), which has iterated through four versions (BGP-4).
 BGP is often regarded as one of the more complex parts of the Internet.
 We'll cover some of its high points here.

 Unlike its predecessor EGP, BGP makes virtually no assumptions about how autonomous systems are interconnected—they form an arbitrary graph.